What is Kaizen?

 - Act – If the check phase shows a significant improvement over the baseline standard then the plan will become the new standard.

 The above process needs to be continuously performed as this is the basis of the kaizen philosophy.

 What is Manufacturing Resource Planning (MRPII)?

-Put simply, MRPII is an integrated manufacturing business management system that evolved from material requirements planning (MRP).
-MRPII has the additional integration of employee, financial needs, and other business-related activities.
+Put simply, MRP II is an integrated manufacturing business management system that evolved from material requirements planning (MRP).
+MRPII has an additional integration of employees, financial needs, and other business-related activities.
 An MRPII system can create a production schedule based on machine and labor availability and can coordinate the delivery of materials and supplies based on this.
 Software systems are modular and can consist of a wide range of modules, some of which are listed below: